Characterizing Creativity in Data Visualization: Reflections and Future Directions: Design Space Methodology

 To analyze the papers collected, we adopted a grounded theory approach~\cite{glaser2017discovery}.
 At first, three authors of this paper independently read and open-coded 10 randomly chosen papers.
 The authors then met several times to discuss the dimensions for a codebook.
 This resulted into the initial codebook for our analysis.

 At this stage, we created a new set of papers with 5 papers from the initial set and 5 new randomly chosen papers.
 The coders, including a fourth author who did not participate in the initial coding process, then independently coded this set of papers following the codebook.
 The inter-annotator agreement after this stage was 0.85 (Jaccard's similarity).
 We resolved disagreements through discussion and finalized the codebook.
 After that, the papers were equally divided among the three initial coders.
-The full codebook is available here: \url{https://vizcreativity.notion.site/codebook}
+The complete codebook, along with key themes, dimensions, codes, and definitions, is available in the \textbf{supplemental materials}.
+The codebook is also available here:\url{https://vizcreativity.notion.site/codebook}

 \definecolor{lightblue}{RGB}{240,248,255}